Faithlife/FaithlifeData/docs/index.md

 * Use [bulk insert](#bulk-insert) to easily and efficiently insert multiple rows into a table.
 * Execute stored procedures with [`DbConnector.StoredProcedure()`](Faithlife.Data/DbConnector/StoredProcedure.md).
 * [Cache](#cached-commands) and/or [prepare](#prepared-commands) commands for possible performance improvements.
-* Use [formatted SQL](#formatted-sql) to use automatically named parameters and safely assemble SQL statements from SQL fragments.
+* Use [formatted SQL](#formatted-sql) to use automatically named parameters via string interpolation and safely assemble SQL statements from SQL fragments.

 Consult the [reference documentation](Faithlife.Data.md) for additional details.